Share

 Project risk management is the act of identifying, assessing, and mitigating risks that might occur during any given project.
 Risk, in this case, is defined as anything (good or bad) that might have an effect on the project objectives and outcome.
 It could be taking a chance on a new team member and who ends up helping you finish the project ahead of schedule.
 Or it could be a network crash that sets you back weeks.

 Like wilderness survival, the goal of project risk management is to be as prepared as possible for anything that might happen.
-You’re planning for the just-in-case moments, rather than expecting to fail.
-But, without solid risk management plans, things can go south quickly.
+You’re planning for the just-in-case moments.
+Without solid risk management plans, things can go south quickly.

 What are the 6 steps in the project risk management process?